Final thoughts from Supply Chain Advantage

 A reasonable person might ask: What the heck does this guy know?
 He was an English major.
 Fair enough.
 My wife and daughter would probably nod in agreement.

 So why am I an optimist?
 For one, I’ve noticed that the dialogue among the analyst and professional investment community is changing.
 The other day on CNBC, one commentator pointed out that all of the headwinds I mentioned above have been plaguing the economy since 2008, and yet we continue to see incremental improvement.
-This morning, Ken Langone, a legendary investment banker, and Richard Grasso, the former head of the New York Stock Exchange, both opined that the economy has bottomed – they’re expecting a nice turn around beginning in the second half of 2013.
+And Ken Langone, a legendary investment banker, and Richard Grasso, the former head of the New York Stock Exchange, both opined that the economy has bottomed—they’re expecting a nice turnaround beginning in the second half of 2013.
 That’s a time when many have been predicting the start of a double dip.

 On Tuesday evening at Supply Chain Advantage in Park City, Steve Forbes, the editor of Forbes magazine and former Republican presidential candidate, acknowledged the tough times we have come through, but predicted good times ahead.
 The way Forbes sees it, our current situation is not the new normal.
 It’s an anomaly that will pass.
 He added that if five years from now he’s proven right, he’ll never let us forget and if he’s wrong, well, he’d blame it on the wine.
 Smart man.